rust-lang/book/nostarch/chapter02.md

 like to keep the wingdings the way they were.
 Using the brackets with numbers as you have here works fine! /Carol -->

 First, we add the line `use rand::Rng` [1].
-The `Rng` <!-- TODO: remove range --> trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
+The `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

 Next, we’re adding two lines in the middle.
 In the first line [2], we call the `rand::thread_rng` function that gives us the particular random number